 The other side of the album opens up with the theme song "Fly by Night", based on the life story of Neil Peart and the move from Canada to London to try his luck there, before joining "Rush".
 It was also the only single released from the album.

-The music for the track "Making Memories", which was apparently influenced by "Led Zeppelin", was written by Alex Lifeson, while the band was on the road at the tour.
+The music for the track "Making Memories", which was apparently influenced by "Led Zeppelin", was written by Alex Lifeson, while the band was on the road on the tour.
 Neil Peart wrote the words influenced by the situation.
 The song expresses the feelings that the band members had during the tour.
-They were exhausted from the many miles and attempts to promote their album at the demanding tour.
-They spent a lot of time on the road, away from home, family and friends and this song was meant to keep a positive mood throughout the tour.
+They were exhausted from the many miles and attempts to promote their album on the demanding tour.
+They spent a lot of time on the road, away from home, family, and friends and this song was meant to keep a positive mood throughout the tour.

 "Rivendell" is a quiet and minimalist song influenced by the book "Lord of the Rings" by J. R. R. Tolkien.
 "Rivendell" is the home residence of the "Elves".
 It is also interesting to note that the song "Ramble On" and others by "Led Zeppelin" were influenced by the same series of books.

 The album ends symbolically with the song "In The End", a slow-paced song influenced by blues.
 The song opens up with acoustic guitar by Alex Lifeson who in the 1:44 area switches to electric, almost like the song "The Trees" from the album "Hemispheres".

 The album cover with the owl picture looks simple but is just mesmerizing.
 The one who brought the idea for the picture is none other than Neil Peart.
 He liked birds and saw in his vision this snowy owl that best describes the name of the album.
 He described it to the painter Eraldo Carugati (who later also painted album covers for "Kiss"), and the same Eraldo painted the cover based on Neil Peart's meticulous description.
 Neil referred to the matter in one of his interviews as follows: